CHEM 155: Science of Cooking Italy

 Professor Marcia France

-This course will take place over four weeks in Siena, Italy.
-This is a non-majors science course that satisfies FDR SL.
-No previous college level science is required to take the Chem 154-155 course sequence.
+Chem 154-155 is a non-majors science sequence that satisfies FDR SL.
+It will be offered as the Jockey John Robinson First-Year Seminar in the Physical Sciences in Winter/Spring 2015.
+No previous college level science is required.
 Course material includes an introduction to the structure of molecules as well as their inter- and intramolecular interactions, with an emphasis on those species of importance to food and cooking.
 Additional science topics include cell structure of plants and meats and methods of heat transfer.
 Chemical reactivity as it relates to cooking, fermentation, food preservation, and spoilage will also be discussed.

-Prerequisite: CHEM 154, to be taken in Winter Term 2014 on a satisfactory/unsatisfactory basis.
+NOTE: The pre-requisite is Chem 154, to be taken in Winter Term 2015 on a satisfactory/unsatisfactory basis.
 Fulfilling FDR SL through Chem 155 requires a grade of S in Chem 154.
 Students earning a U in Chem 154 may not take Chem 155 but are still liable for all costs of the program.
 Graded material in Chem 154 will be counted toward the Chem 155 grade.
+All participants must be 18 by April 26, 2015.